Sharifa Vijaliwala: Works

 Vijliwala is a translator, critic and editor.
 She wrote her first article "Mara Bapu", published in Pitrutarpan compiled by Joseph Macwan in 1988.
 Her first work of criticism wasTunki Vartama Kathankendra which was also her doctoral research.
 Varatasandarbh, Sampratyay, Naval Vishv and Vibhajanni Vyatha are her other collections of criticism.

 She has translated several literary works.
 She began literary translation in 1994 translating the best short stories of western literature.
 Ananya (15 foreign stories), Anusang (10 foreign stories), Tran Katha (Stories of Stefan Zweig), Vachan (Kannada Vachanas, co-translator), Gandhi ni Kedie (A brief translation of Sarla Behn's Autobiography) are her translations.
 She has made a significant contribution as a translator of literature based on the Partition of India.
 Her translations of Partition-oriented literature include Manto ni Vartao (22 Urdu stories by Saadat Hasan Manto), Vibhajan ni Vartao (Indian stories based on the Partition), Intizar Husain ni Vartao (18 Urdu stories by Intizar Hussain) Jene lahor Nathi Joyu E Janmyo J Nathi (A play by Asghar Wajahat), Sukato Vad (Manzoor Ahtesham's Hindi novel), Pinjar (A novel by Amrita Pritam), Basti (Intizar Hussain's Urdu novel), Adha Gaon (A novel by Rahi Masoom Raza) and Mahabhoj (Mannu Bhandari's political novel).
+She has also translated Kabira Khada Bazar Mein (A play by Bhisham Sahni) and Natsamrat (A play by V. V. Shirvadkar).

-She also completed a research project Analytical and Comparative Study of Literature Based on Partition Theme funded by the University Grants Commission (UGC) of New Delhi.
+In addition to her translation work, She completed a research project Analytical and Comparative Study of Literature Based on Partition Theme funded by the University Grants Commission (UGC) of New Delhi.
 Himanshi Shelat, a renowned Gujarati author, said that, "without losing the flavour of the source language the translated works of Sharifa Vijaliwala aim to preserve the lucidity of the target language.
 She works diligently to achieve the high standards of excellence in her translations."